Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 become gooey on 6 so the follower can settle, and should end in [starter] position.

-From there lead an inside turn (tuck turn, passing tuck), an outside turn into reverse whip, or a inside chain turn.
+As a suggestion for the next pattern, do a left side inside chain turn.
+Most followers should be able to follow, and there is something about the angle that makes it feel good.
+Other options are a passing tuck, or an outside turn into weird handshake into a reverse whip.

 ### Dips